nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ### Viewing all selected universities:

-Displays all universities added, as well as all module mappings added to the university by the user.
+Displays all universities added, as well as all module mappings added to the university by you.

 #### Format: `list /suni`